Skip to content

 We’ve found that having a PR strategy template helps brands to stay on task and check all the boxes.
 Save this guide and refer back to it as you’re developing your PR plan.

-To get more tips on how to build your PR strategy for 2024, check out our Guide to Modern PR and the Data Driven PR Playbook.
+To get more tips on how to build your PR strategy, check out our Guide to Modern PR, the Data Driven PR Playbook, and the biggest PR takeaways from Meltwater Summit 2025.

 Identify PR needs

-Look at how your company appeared in the media.
+Look at how your company has historically appeared in the media.
 Who were you pitching?
 Where were you featured?
 Did you receive positive coverage or negative coverage (or both)?

 To accurately measure the number of media mentions you receive, a media monitoring solution can help you quickly surface mentions across online news, social media, radio, and broadcast.

-Now is also a good time to identify any new PR needs.
+Once you can see how you've been pacing agains previous goals, you can identify any new PR needs.
 For example, if your company has grown in the last year, you might need to add some people to your PR team.
-Or, if a new competitor has emerged, you might need to start monitoring their social media and mentions.
+Or, if a new competitor has emerged, you might want to start monitoring their social media and mentions.

 Define clear PR goals

-Effective public relations hinges on clearly defined goals.
+Effective public relations strategies hinge on clearly defined goals.
 Without an objective, you have no way of knowing if your efforts are paying off.

 A public relations strategy can help you achieve all of the above and more.
 Make sure your goals are clearly defined and accessible so you can easily refer back.